 penalty and interest is charged only on the declining balance.
 Unlike

-other loans, the interest may be tax-deductible.
+other loans, the interest you pay may be tax-deductible.
 A professional

 tax advisor can tell you what the possible tax advantages would

 Calculating Your Available Equity